-07) The diesel engines are more difficult to start due to greater cranking efforts required to overcome the higher compression ratio.
+07) The diesel engines are more difficult to start due to the greater cranking efforts required to overcome the higher compression ratio.

 08) On reduced load, the petrol engines are superior to the diesel engines because of better mixing of fuel and air.

-09) The thermal efficiency of the diesel engines is higher than petrol engines because of high compression ratio used.
+09) The thermal efficiency of diesel engines is higher than petrol engines because of the high compression ratio used.

 From the above comparison, you come to know that both engines have certain advantages and disadvantages.

-The determination of the type selected for a particular job must be based on above relative information in relation to the requirement of the task to be performed.
+The determination of the type selected for a particular job must be based on the above relative information in relation to the requirement of the task to be performed.

 Besides this information, you are suggested to read something more from below engineering books